DanielChalk/lemp-cookbook/README.md

 ## php

-Depends on the php-fpm cookbook
+Depends on the __php-fpm__ cookbook

-- Installs additional php packages specified in the [lemp][php][packages] attribute.
+- Installs additional php packages specified in the _lemp.php.packages_ attribute.
 - Disables the default pool
 - Creates a pool for your application